cookiesock/forked-infinity-engine-for-fun/README.md

 **hi stupid notes n shit go here for now Lol**

 hey so leather wants to maybe contribute to this shit so i made the code public i pray to god you won't scream at me raf :grief: -- swordcube

+i am going to scream at you for making this public  and not adding leather as a member of CubeSword instead -- raf